Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 Figure 1.
 Inactive label

-When you finished typing the relevant information for your dynamic object, you may type return in order to activate the object.
-An active dynamic object may be deactivated by placing your cursor just behind the object and hitting backspace.
+When you finished typing the relevant information for your dynamic object, you may type Return in order to activate the object.
+An active dynamic object may be deactivated by placing your cursor just behind the object and hitting Backspace.